 - 4 mint sprigs

 - Bring sugar and water to a boil in a medium saucepan, stir until sugar is dissolved.
-Remove from heat; pour off all but one cup of syrup, reserving any extra for another use.
+Remove from heat; measure one cup of syrup, reserve and refrigerate any extra for another use.

 - Heat the syrup to a boil and then reduce heat to medium.
 Add the cranberries and simmer for 2-3 minutes until they just begin to burst.
-Remove from heat and let cool in syrup.
+Remove from heat and let cool completely in the cranberry syrup.

 - Place 2 Tablespoons drained cranberries and 6 Tablespoons cranberry syrup in a large pitcher; add the lemon wedges and orange slices.

 - Using a muddler or wooden spoon, vigorously mash the fruit.